Simbul/baker/README.md

 * **3.2** (20/03/2012)
   * iOS 5.1 and Retina display support
-  * Modal WebView opened inside Baker for external links (referrer=Baker)
+  * External links now open in internal browser, see referrer=Baker (thanks to @steiny2k)
   * Custom events fired on window blur and focus
   * Book.json parameters to disable tap and swipe: -baker-page-turn-tap/swipe
   * Index bar dynamically sized from index.html size.
 Use viewport meta property to configure